Ethereal77/stride/docs/BuildDetails.md

 * [Targets](../Targets) contains the MSBuild target files used by Games
 * [sources/common/targets](../sources/common/targets) (generic) and [sources/targets](../sources/targets) (Xenko-specific) contains the MSBuild target files used to build Xenko itself.

-Since 3.1, we switched from our custom build system to the new csproj system with one nuget package per assembly.
+Since 3.1, we switched from our custom build system to the new csproj system with one NuGet package per assembly.

 We use `TargetFrameworks` to properly compile the different platforms using a single project.